kylezeeuwen/weatherman/README.md

 This repo contains source for a angular based weather website.

+You can build and host it yourself, or view it here (note you must allow the page to use your location or all bets are off ) : http://kylezeeuwen.github.io/weatherman/

 ## Install instructions (for OSX or Linux - Windows will be similar but harder):

 Prerequisites: